bxparks/rpn83p/docs/USER_GUIDE.md

 **Why Not RPL?**

 The easiest answer is that I do not know RPL.
-I have recently tried to learn RPL using the HP-50g calculator (discontinued), but I have not been successful so far with my limited time.
-Even if I did learn RPL, I think it would be extremely difficult to implement RPL using Z80 assembly language.
+I have recently tried to learn RPL using the (discontinued) HP-50g calculator, but I have not been successful so far with my limited time.
+Even if I did learn RPL, I think it would be extremely difficult to implement RPL on a TI-83+/84+ series using Z80 assembly language.
 Assembly language is far less productive compared to a high level language like C or C++.
 I also think that the number of potential users of RPL would be far smaller than RPN, which makes me less motivated.

 There are other projects trying to keep RPL alive: